fzi-forschungszentrum-informatik/BEMCom/services/connectors/fronius-modbus-connector/Readme.md

 | WMaxLimPct  | uint16 | % of max power (10 kW) | 40242    |
 | WMaxLim_Ena | enum16 |                        | 40246    |

-When WmaxLimPct is to be written, it is multiplied by the scaling factor of 100 and WmaxLim_Ena is set to 1 automatically so you only have to set the desired percentage of the power.
+When WmaxLimPct is to be written, the given value is multiplied by the scaling factor of 100 and WmaxLim_Ena is set to 1 automatically so you only have to set the desired percentage of the power.
 If you'd like to control those Modbus registers directly, it is recommended to use the generic Modbus TCP Connector instead.

 ##### Environment Variables